AdiHarif/cs-hack-2025-webdev-workshop/README.md

 In this stage, we have replaced the template website with a simple application that displays fun facts about Pokemon.
 The application fetches it's data from [PokeApi](https://pokeapi.co/).

-Your task in this stage is to turn this app into a guessing game - The user will be presented with a random fact about a Pokemon that might be true or false.
-The user will have to guess if the fact is true or false.
-In order to generate faulty facts, you will need to integrate your application with [OpenAI API](https://platform.openai.com/docs/api-reference/chat/create).
+Your task in this stage you will integrate with PokeAPI, and render the Pokemon, image and the pokemon fact.

 ----